aimeemisaki/destinationizer/README.md

 # Destinationizer App

-In this app, I utlized the RoadGoat API to fetch data about destinations in the United States, such as their population sizes, "known for" attributes and their corresponding Airbnb, Kayak and GetYourGuide URLs.
-Users will be able to see two destinations' details at once and choose which destination they would like to book.
+🤔 Wanting to find a destination before booking, but don't know which one to choose?
+🏝 This app allows users to compare destinations they are interested in and book from there!

+💡 Users will be able to
+* choose two destinations
+* see two destinations' details at once
+* access Airbnb, Kayak and GetYourGuide URLs corresponding to the destination they chose

 ## Deployed Website Link